Physics-inspired adaptions to low-parameter neural network weather forecasts systems

 \section{Introduction}

-Weather forecasting has for decades been dominated by numerical models build on physical principles, the so-called Numerical Weather Prediction Models (NWP).
+Weather forecasting has for decades been dominated by numerical models built on physical principles, the so-called Numerical Weather Prediction Models (NWP).
 These models have seen a constant increase in skill over time \citep{bauer_quiet_2015}.
-Recently, however, there has been a surge of interest in data-driven weather forecasting in the medium-range (\textasciitilde 2-14 days ahead), especially using neural networks \citep{scher_toward_2018,scher_weather_2019-1,dueben_challenges_2018,weyn_can_2019,weyn_improving_2020,faranda_boosting_2020,scher_ensemble_2020}.
-A historic overview of paradigms in weather prediction, is outlined in \citep{balaji_climbing_2020}.
-Many of the recently proposed data-driven approaches use convolutional neural networks (CNNs) \citep{scher_toward_2018,scher_weather_2019-1,weyn_can_2019} or a local network that is shared across the domain \citep{dueben_challenges_2018}.
+Recently, however, there has been a surge of interest in data-driven weather forecasting in the medium-range ($\sim$2-14 days ahead).
+These have often - but not exclusively, used neural networks (e.g. \citet{scher_toward_2018,scher_weather_2019-1,dueben_challenges_2018,weyn_can_2019,weyn_improving_2020,faranda2021enhancing,scher_ensemble_2020,rasp2021data,bi2022panguweather, keisler_forecasting_2022, pathak_fourcastnet_2022,chen2023fengwu, lam2023graphcast, benbouallegue2023rise} ), also in combination with physics-based models (e.g. \citet{arcomano2022hybrid}).
+A historic overview of paradigms in weather prediction, is outlined in \citet{balaji_climbing_2020}.
+The use of convolutional neural networks (CNNs) (e.g. \citet{scher_toward_2018,scher_weather_2019-1,weyn_can_2019,rasp2021data}) or of a local network that is shared across the domain \citep{dueben_challenges_2018}, dominated in the early data-driven approaches.
 What these methods have in common is that they use global data on a regular lat-lon grid.
-This, however, leads to distortions, especially close to the poles.
-However, a standard convolution or shared local architecture does not take this into account since it uses a filter whose size is a fixed number of gridpoints (e.g. 3$\times$3).
+This leads to distortions, especially close to the poles \citep{coors_spherenet_2018}.
+However, a standard convolution or shared local architecture does not take such distortion into account since it uses a filter whose size is a fixed number of gridpoints (e.g. 3$\times$3).
 Therefore, the area that the filter sees is not the same close to the Equator and close to the poles. \citet{weyn_improving_2020} have proposed a solution to this problem via working on a different grid.
 Specifically, they regrid the data to a ``cubed sphere'' consisting of 6 different regions.
-Then they use a standard convolution operation on each side of the cubed sphere.
-Additionally, they do not share the weights of the filters globally (as in the original architecture proposed by \citet{scher_toward_2018} and adapted to real world data by \citet{weyn_can_2019}), but they use an independent convolution operation for the different sides of the cubed sphere.
+Then, they use a standard convolution operation on each side of the cubed sphere.
+Additionally, they do not share the weights of the filters globally (as in the original architecture proposed by \citet{scher_toward_2018} and adapted to real world data by \citet{weyn_can_2019}), but instead use an independent convolution operation for the different sides of the cubed sphere.
 The weights are shared only for the two polar parts of the cubed sphere, but then ``flipped'' from one pole to the other to account for the different direction of rotation.